kbindesh/eks-bootcamp/load-balancing-services.md

 # Setting Load Balancing for Applications on EKS

-- In the earlier chapters, we've learnt how you can use a NodePort, Ingress, and/or AWS Load Balancer (ELB) to expose a simple application.
-- In this section, you will demonstrate on how to scale and provide greater resilience in your application using AWS Elastic Load Balancers (ELBs).

 ## 01. Which load balancers are available in AWS?

 - In Amazon EKS, you can use the following two types of AWS load balancer services: